l3cube-pune/MarathiNLP/L3Cube-MahaNews/README.md

 # L3Cube-MahaNews

 L3Cube-MahaNews is a long (LDC), medium (LPC), and short (SHC) document classification dataset in Marathi.
-The dataset is based on News articles and headlines. <br>
+The dataset is based on News articles and headlines.
+More details are described in the <a href='https://arxiv.org/abs/2404.18216'> paper </a> <br>
-Paper coming soon ..

 ## Data Statistics
 ![Alt Text](mahanews_stats.png)